-Based on our audit procedures, we conclude that for the period January 1, 2022, to December 31, 2024:
+Based on our audit procedures, we conclude that, for the period January 1, 2022, to December 31, 2024:

-- The relief association did not take appropriate corrective action to address the finding contained in our prior audit report, as detailed below, and discussed in the Status of Prior Finding section of this report. - Because of the significance of the matter described in the finding and below and discussed later in this report and the effects, if any, of the matters described in the two preceding paragraphs, the relief association did not, in all significant respects, comply with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, collectively as a whole.
+- The relief association did not take appropriate corrective action to address the finding contained in our prior audit report, as detailed below, and discussed in the Status of Prior Finding section of this report. - Because of the significance of the matter described in Finding No. 1 below and discussed later in this report, the relief association did not, in all significant respects, comply with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds, collectively as a whole.
 Therefore, the relief association may be subject to the potential withholding of its upcoming state aid distribution, as discussed in the Potential Withhold of State Aid section of this report.

-Finding - Noncompliance With Prior Audit Recommendation - Failure To Obtain A Pennsylvania Sales Tax Exemption Number
+Finding No. 1 - Noncompliance With Prior Audit Recommendation - Failure To Obtain A Pennsylvania Sales Tax Exemption Number